 Trail of Lights

 Trail-of-Lights-positive.jpg

-Trail of Lights is a collaborative endeavour between internationally renowned artist Bruce Munro and the scenic landscape of Mildura.
-Opening in April 2025, this project aims to elevate Mildura's cultural and economic landscape by attracting over 100,000 visitors within its first two years.
-It promises a transformative experience that merges art with the natural environment.
+Trail of Lights is a collaborative endeavour between internationally-renowned artist Bruce Munro and the scenic landscape of Mildura.
+Opening in April 2025, this project aims to elevate Mildura's cultural and economic landscape by attracting more than 100,000 visitors within its first two years.
+It promises a transformative experience that merges a rt with the natural environment.

+Trail of Lights